rutukansara/rutukansara/README.md

 - Python 🐍
 - Machine Learning 🤖
-- Data Structures 🧱
+- Data Analysis & Visualization 📊
-- Building Scalable Systems
+- SQL & Databases 💾

-Looking forward to connecting and sharing insights in the coding and data science realms! 🚀
+- Cloud Computing ☁️

 <!--
 **rutukansara/rutukansara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.